twiggler/DarkRoast/README.md

 Dark Roast is best used to build dynamic queries.
 Dynamic means that the structure of the query depends on variables which are bound at run-time.

 #Concepts
 *Fields* are columns of data which are grouped into *tables*.
-Tables reside in data sources. *Selectors* specify which fields to retrieve.
-Selected columns of data (fields) from the same table are concatenated to form the *result tuple*.
-Selected fields from different tables are concatenated in a manner analogous to the cartesian product, e.g. as in a SQL CROSS JOIN. *Filters* indicate which rows of the result tuple to keep.
+Tables reside in data sources. *Selectors* define the columns of the query output table, typically by referencing fields.
+The associated tables of the fields referenced in the query selectors are automatically concatenated in a manner analogous to the cartesian product to form the *source table*, e.g. as in a SQL CROSS JOIN. *Filters* indicate which rows of the *source table* to keep in the final query output.

 A *data provider* makes fields defined in data sources such as databases accessible to Dark Roast.
+Currently, only a MySQL data provider is implemented.

 #Quick start
 ##Basic